Semos-Cloud/joule-procode-analytics-agent/README.md

 mismatch is a bare 404 with nothing in the Joule log to explain it.

 Add destination header `ngrok-skip-browser-warning` = `true` so Joule is not served the ngrok interstitial.

-Use `PrincipalPropagation` so the manager's identity reaches the gateway — that is what makes Stage 2's per-user scoping work end to end.
+The destination needs no authentication.
+The agent answers as `MCP_USER_EMAIL`, which is what Stage 2 scopes every query to.

 Log in to the Joule tenant first.
 Use `--no-app-tid`: without it, joule-cli 2.0.2 currently fails IAS login with `AUTH_FETCH_TOKEN_FAILED` (401 immediately,